Skip to content

 <'/users/[id]'>()

-// 👇 this one is the easiest to write because it autocompletes
+// 👇 This one is the easiest to write because it both // autocompletes and includes child routes' typings. const

 =